Insights Dashboard

 Frequently Asked Questions

-Q: Can I export dashboard data?
-A: The dashboard is designed as a visual overview within Koji.
+Q: Can I export results data?
+A: The results page is designed as a visual overview within Koji.
 For shareable data, use the report generation feature, which presents the same metrics in a stakeholder-friendly format.
+You can also use Koji's data export tools.

-Q: Can I see dashboard data for past studies?
-A: Yes, all dashboard data persists for the lifetime of the study.
-You can revisit any study's dashboard at any time to review historical metrics.
+Q: Can I see results data for past studies?
+A: Yes, all results data persists for the lifetime of the study.
+You can revisit any study's results at any time to review historical metrics.

-Q: Is the dashboard available on the Free plan?
+Q: Is the results page available on the Free plan?
 A: Yes.
-The results page with visual analytics is available on all plans.
-Report generation is a premium feature requiring Starter or above.
+The results page with all analytics is available on all plans.
+Report generation uses credits from your balance.

 Q: What if my completion rate is very low?
 A: A low completion rate usually signals an issue with interview design, length, or participant targeting.
 Review your study brief for clarity, consider shortening the interview, and ensure you're reaching the right audience.